iotdomain/iotdomain-standard/iotconnect-standard.md

 While it is useful to share information within a zone, it can be even more useful if some of this information is shared with other zones.

 This is the task of a Zone Bridge.
 Zone Bridges are managed by the Zone Bridge Manager (ZBM) publisher.
-This service is responsible for creating and deleting bridge nodes. \$local zones cannot be bridged.
+This service is responsible for creating and deleting bridge nodes.
+Note that the local zone cannot be bridged.
+Note that a bridge is only needed if both zones are on separate message busses.
+If the zones share the same message bus then no bridge is needed as consumers can already subscribe to both zones.

-To create a bridge the ZBM is given the address and login information of a remote zone.
+To create a bridge the ZBM is given the address and login information of a remote zone's bridge.
 The ZBM creates a new bridge node for that zone, which is published in both the local and remote zone.

 When a node output is bridged, the bridge instance listens to publications for that output and republishes the message in the remote zone under its original address.
 The signature and content remain unchanged.

-By default the Zone bridge publishes the ZCAS node discovery from its home zone into the remote zone to enable consumers in the remote zone to verify the publishers from the local zone.
+By default the Zone bridge publishes the ZCAS node discovery from its home zone into the remote zone to enable consumers in the remote zone to verify the bridge node publications.

-Members of a zone can discover remote publishers by subscribing to the zone/+/$publisher/$node address.
+Members of a zone can discover remote publishers by subscribing to the  +/+/$publisher/$node address.
 This discovers the publishers of all available zones.
-To discover which zones have bridges into the current zone subscribe to +/$zcas/$publisher/$node.

-Note that a bridge is only needed if both zones are on separate message busses.
-If the zones share the same message bus then no bridge is needed as consumers can already subscribe to both zones.

 ## Managing Bridges